nce/oci-free-cloud-k8s/README.md

 I've setup a Githup App and mostly followed the official guide, this was pretty straightforward.

+#### Development
+Switching to a feature/dev branch is rather simple, just modify the inCluster `FluxInstance` - search for the `sync` block and update the `ref` section to the according branch.

 ## Teleport
 [Teleport](https://goteleport.com/) is my preferred way to access the kuberentes api